 6.3.2.2.2 Two cuts with pattern multiplication

-Use this method when the antenna symmetries are compatible with pattern multiplication, see clause 6.3.2.5.
+Use this method when the antenna symmetries are compatible with pattern multiplication, see clause 6.3.4.5 (orthogonal cuts grids).
 Following steps are performed during the measurement:

-1. Calculate the reference angular steps as described in clause 6.3.2.1.
+1. Calculate the reference angular steps as described in clause 6.3.4.2 (reference angular step criteria).

 2. Align the BS to allow for proper pattern multiplication.
 Measure EIRP on two orthogonal cuts with steps smaller or equal to the reference steps according to step 1.